One operating model across scenario types

 Keep the same run structure, participant workflow, and post-exercise scoring whether you are validating IR, resilience, or communications playbooks.

-Guide commanders, technical leads, legal, and communications through the same decision sequence they would follow during a live incident.
+Prompt commanders, technical leads, legal, communications, and executives through the decisions they would own during a live incident.

 Scenario Coverage